 The entire home buying process will take about 2 to 3 months "in a perfect world," according to Peter.
 That's a long lag time of eye-straining research, signing important scary legal documents, watching people tell you what's wrong with your dream house, and living out of stacked boxes.

 Huge thanks to Peter Murray, realtor for RE/MAX Plus, for all the insights and answers.
-You can also find out more by contacting an insurance agent in your area.
+You can also find out more about affordable home insurance by contacting an insurance agent in your area.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.